Interest Only Mortgages Explained

-However, in this age of high house prices and rising interest rates, interest only home loans are becoming increasingly popular.
+In this age of high house prices, interest only mortgages are becoming increasingly popular.
 Originally designed for those buying an investment property, interest only loans offer most of the same features of standard loans with the added benefit of lower monthly repayments.

 Alternatively, interest only loans can work for people who are building their own home or renovating an existing property.
 However, if you are planning on using the money saved through having lower monthly repayments to feed your family, run your car, pay your bills or finance any of the other basic essentials of life, an interest only loan is probably not an option you should be considering.

 Interest only loans are not considered to be a long-term option.
 Generally speaking, five to seven years is considered to be the average time spent in one home before selling or refinancing and the interest only loan only needs to cover this period.
 It is also more useful for larger loan amounts as the savings will be more substantial when compared to a relatively small mortgage.

 What Are The Advantages Of Interest Only Mortgages?